 - Once rolls are removed from oven, you can frost immediately or allow to cool slightly, then frost.
 Store any leftover rolls in refrigerator.

-If you like these make ahead cinnamon rolls, I have quite a few other cinnamon roll recipes you might want to try!
+If you like this recipe for make ahead cinnamon rolls, I have quite a few other cinnamon roll recipes you might want to try!

 Celebrating a birthday?
 These Birthday Cake Cinnamon Rolls are a favorite way to celebrate in our home!